teke85/Math-Magician/README.md

 - Make simple calculations.
 - Read a random math-related quote.

+# Future Features

+- To add 3 pages to the website which will display different information

 # Getting Started

 **please get your browser update.
 To get a local copy up and running follow these simple steps.**